 A view of the HO operating layout under construction in the Model Hall, June 2007.
 With 1500 sq. ft. of floor space, dedicated volunteer modelers create scenery and realistic structures.
 Here are a few details about the layout, along with conversions to real-size equivalents, where applicable.

-With countless details as buildings and scenery are developed, the layout is gradually taking shape (after all, we have several scale square miles to finish).
-However, there already are twelve operating trains, and many scenic features are well under way.
+With countless details of buildings and scenery, the layout continues to be refined.
+There already are twelve operating trains, and many scenic features illustrate real-life prototypes.

 The start of the model of the Wilmington Train Station in 1950.